 - Bose QuietComfort 35 wireless headphones II

-Notes: Chair, webcam, laptop stand, keyboard, and monitor were all purchased used.
+Notes: Webcam, laptop stand, keyboard, and monitor were all purchased used.
 Though I could not find exact models to link here, I find this a great option when you don't want to have too big of an environmental impact but still feel like you're building the ideal work environment for yourself.

 - Apple Calendar - with personal and work calendar sets to switch between

 - Notion - I just switched over to this from Bear.
 Currently using the free version and am liking the flexibility I have to create different kinds of notes.